North Braddock, Pennsylvania: Education

+It is in the Woodland Hills School District.

 North Braddock once operated its own school district but was later merged into the General Braddock Area School District in the 1970s.

 General Braddock Area School District was merged under court orders into the Woodland Hills School District in 1981 with 12 other nearby communities.
 The Woodland Hills Administration Building is located in the former Fairless Elementary School on Jones Avenue in North Braddock.

+The comprehensive high school for the district is Woodland Hills High School.